-30+ years of experience in painting and decorating with expertise in work that requires a high skill level in detail, accuracy and colour design, communication.
+30+ years of experience in painting and decorating with expertise in work that requires a high skill level in communication, detail, accuracy and colour design.
 I have been a Red Seal Certified Journeyman since 2001.
 My advanced skills have been honed in the areas of residential restoration, interior and exterior, from beginning to end.
-In the last five years I have done everything from that to include more specialty finishes, Venetian plaster, faux finishing, to high end fine furniture finishing.
+I have done everything from specialty finishes, Venetian plaster, faux finishing, to high end fine furniture finishing.
 In my career I have offered solid organization, planning, reliability, responsibility, maturity, attention to detail, and safety.

 It's not just the tools and skills in painting that make the difference, but a broad knowledge of paint products.
 Many are not compatible over each other.
 Attention to quality products also makes a huge difference.
 That old saying "you get what you pay for" is actually true in this regard.
 I am also known for helping guide and advise clients to colours that will work best for them.

 In the mid 1980's I worked as Assistant Property Manager at a large condo complex owned at the time by Rancho Realty on West 4th in Vancouver BC.
 I painted condo rental units, showed suites, set up lease agreements, and was grounds keeper.
 Later, with my own team I got busy doing residential homes and a number of office interiors for Park Georgia Realty.
 From then on until I moved to Salt Spring in 2002 I did many many homes, and had the honor to work for 3 different Housing Co-ops managed by CoHo Management in Vancouver.